wdoyle42/lpo_prac/syllabi/03-syllabus.md

 *May 19*

-Limited dependent variables: censored data, count data
+Spatial Analysis

 *May 20*

-Student Presentations:
+Student Presentations: Christensen, Ellison

 *May 21*

-Student Presentations:
+Student Presentations: McGill, McGuiness

 *May 24*

-Student Presentations:
+Student Presentations: Quintero Castellanos, Shero

 *May 25*

-Student Presentations:
+Student Presentations: Smith, Wellborn

 *May 26*

-Student Presentations:
+Student Presentations: Xu

 *May 27*